simonhw/gardening-services/README.md

 1. Navigate to the PostgreSQL provider of your choice and create a new instance.
 2. Find the database URL and copy it to the clipboard.
 3. Create an `env.py` file in your IDE root directory and confirm that it is listed in the `.gitignore` file.
-4. Create a secret key yourself or by using a website of your choice such as [Secret Key Generator](https://secretkeygen.vercel.app/).
+4. Create a secret key yourself or by using a website of your choice, such as [Secret Key Generator](https://secretkeygen.vercel.app/).
-5. Add the following code to your `env.py` file making sure to replace `<enter-copied-url-here>` with the URL you copied in step 2 and `<your-secret-key>` with the one you generated in step 4:
+5. Add the following code to your `env.py` file, making sure to replace `<enter-copied-url-here>` with the URL you copied in step 2 and `<your-secret-key>` with the one you generated in step 4:
     ```python
       import os